Momayaz/Django-Models/README.md

 Estimate of time needed to complete: 1.30 h

-Start time: 2:00 am
+ - Start time: 2:00 am
-Finish time: 3:30 am
+ - Finish time: 3:30 am
-Actual time needed to complete: 1 h
+ - Actual time needed to complete: 1 h
-Version: 1.0
+ - Version: 1.0

-Notes:
+ * Notes:
-full python server, that uses 'Django',
+   - full python server, that uses 'Django',

    it had 3 main roots:

-/home:
+   - /home:

    witch only had welcoming pargraph

-/posts:
+   - /posts:

    witch had all posts that posted by users from admin panell

-/posts/postid
+   - /posts/postid

    witch had user post by id

    you can create posts in this blog with created date and user name and title and content..

-(this server support users and admin panell)
+   (this server support users and admin panell).
+   ___